magomimmo/modern-cljs/doc/tutorial-07.md

 ```

 We reached 115KB and, if you gzip it, you'll reach 37KB, almost the same
-size of the jquery minified and gzipped version, which is 32KB.
+size of the jQuery minified and gzipped version, which is 32KB.

 > NOTE 2: Serving gzipped files is outside the scope of this tutorial.
 You can
 > read about this topic [here][10] and [here][11].

 ## Housekeeping

-We now have three different JS generated files, which means we should have
+We now have three different generated JS files, which means we should have
-three different versions for each html page of our small CLJS samples
+three different versions for each html page of our small CLJS samples,
-and each of them should have a `script` tag pointing to the right JS
+each of them with a `script` tag pointing to the right JS
 version.
 Not a big deal, but still something to take care of.

 ```bash